oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/introduction/introduction.md

 ## About this Workshop

-This workshop shows how Generative AI can be used to create an informative property graph from unstructured data.
-It also shows how to use the graph for retrieval augmented generation.
-The first lab will go through the steps of using generative AI to create property graph staging data from a Sherlock Holmes story.
-In the second lab you will process the staging data and create a working property graph data structure.
-When you get to the third lab you will explore the graph in graph studio.
-Finally you will use the graph for retrieval augmented generation.
+This workshop shows how Generative AI can be used to create an informative property graph from the texst of a Sherlock Holmses story and  how to use the graph for retrieval augmented generation.
+The workshop will guide users through provisioning the required resources, generating a property graph, visualizing the property graph and using the property graph for retreival augmented generation.

 Estimated Workshop Time: -- 3 hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)